30-Minute Strong Arms Workout At Home

 three women performing a chest fly exercise as example of strong arms exercises

-How To Do Chest Flys
+How to Do a Chest Fly

 1. Lay flat on your back (on the ground, on a bench, or on a stability ball) with one dumbbell in each hand, arms extended above your shoulders, palms facing in towards each other.
 Press your feet firmly into the floor.